harbor

 What is a dataset?

-In Harbor, a dataset is a collection of tasks in the Harbor task format.
-Tasks are agentic environments consisting of an instruction, container environment, and test script.
+In Harbor, a dataset is a collection of Harbor tasks.
+A task includes an instruction, environment, and test script.
+Use datasets to evaluate, train, or tune prompts.

 Viewing registered benchmarks